Frequently Asked Questions (International)

 Q When is the application due?

 A Trinity accepts applications year round.
-Since we have a limited amount of international student spots, you will need to have your application for the Fall start which is in August, turned in by April.
+Since we have a limited amount of international student spots, you will need to have your application for the Fall turned in no later than March 1.

 Q How can I have the best opportunity to be accepted into Trinitys’ international student program?

-A Students have the highest percentage of acceptance if they apply by Spring, we will be looking for students who can demonstrate a high level of English skills in speaking, listening, reading and writing, who have high marks in their current school, excellent recommendations, and can show involvement in programs right now that they will continue in once accepted to Trinity, such as fine arts, athletics, theatre, clubs, etc.
+A Students have the highest percentage of acceptance if they apply early (by March 1).
+We will be looking for students who can demonstrate a high level of English skills in speaking, listening, reading and writing, who have high marks in their current school, excellent recommendations, and can show involvement in programs right now that they will continue in once accepted to Trinity, such as fine arts, athletics, theatre, clubs, etc.

 Q What is the application process for international students?